darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 ---

 `--hq <0|1|true|false>`
-: Define whether to use high quality resampling during export (see the [export](../../module-reference/utility-modules/shared/export.md) module for more details).
+: Define whether to use high quality resampling during export (see the [export](../../module-reference/utility-modules/shared/export.md) module reference for more details).
 Defaults to true.

 `--upscale <0|1|true|false>`
 : Define whether allow upscaling during export.
 Defaults to false.